 These delicious fried chicken gizzards are a staple and favorite dish in Superbowl and festive parties.
 I’m not sure if anyone would drop by at my place if I hadn’t prepared these.
 The secret to making them nice and tender is to spare some extra time to pre-boil them.
 And if you have any leftover broth, you can use it in the freezer.

 What is Chicken Gizzard?

-When the chicken eats something, the gizzard shrinks (like a small hand that squeezes).
-This is necessary to process its food and allow proper digestion.
+When the chicken eats something, the gizzard shrinks (like a small hand squeezing), which is necessary to process its food and allow proper digestion.

-Chicken gizzards are basically muscle tissue or organs.
+Chicken gizzards are basically muscled tissue or organs.
 They are very small and they have a distinct chewy texture and taste.
-The taste can be described as something similar to dark meat parts e.g. chicken or bird thighs from a whole bird but harder.
+The taste can be described as something similar to dark meat parts e.g. chicken or bird thighs from a whole bird, but harder.